With the opening of Universal Studios Florida in 1990, the company had a public relations nightmare on its hands.

 The photo opportunity hanging shark has been in Amity outside the attraction from day one.
 When the ride closed in 2012 Universal had the hanging shark relocated instead of removing it completely.
 The shark now resides in the part of the park themed as San Francisco.

 In 2015 the famous tornado of sharks from the movie Sharknado 3 hits Universal Studios Florida and Islands of Adventure.
-Unfortunately it was 3 years too late to feature the JAWS ride, not to completely disappoint fans the hanging shark features quite nicely as seen below.
+Unfortunately it was 3 years too late to feature the JAWS ride, however, not to completely disappoint fans, the hanging shark features quite nicely as seen below.

 JAWS the ride simulator